open/close all folders

 - Greedy Jew: Downplayed, but he is only one to take advantage out of VIP wards for his own enrichment, and he accepts bribes from his patients for "confidentiality".
-He also rarely agrees to help just out of good will, though in those cases he usually prefers cognac as currency instead of money.
+He also rarely agrees to help just out of good will, though he usually prefers cognac as currency instead of money.

 - In-Series Nickname:

 - "Poodle".
 He was named like this by Lyuba in one early episode, and Kupitman was worried if it would stick; it did.